 Previously many users have complained about collecting and interpreting data as one of the major pain points of WooCommerce.
 Good news is WooCommerce 4.0 has a reporting feature which gives you an overview of the performance of the store.
 This feature not only optimizes the features of supply management, but also reduces expenses and helps to enhance sales.

 Now you can have 14 different data points which offers a holistic view of total and net sales, the value of the average order, orders, and information about downloads, shipping, and returns.

-Additional WooCommerce 4.0 Features to help users
+Additional WooCommerce 4.0 Features

 There’s a new Activity Panel with WooCommerce admin feature with better management of workflow.
 This workflow allows for consistent user experience with a desktop and mobile for all your customers.

 The technology behind WooCommerce Admin is known as Action Scheduler 3.1.
 This background job runner is already used for WooCommerce Core.
 The 3.1 version performs better by utilizing the custom tables and offers a great experience in stores with bulk orders.

 To ensure WooCommerce 4.0 compatibility with the existing platform, you first need to create a backup for your existing codes and data.
 If you’re using an automatic backup service, you needn’t worry as there’ll be regular backups for the entire site including content, themes, plugin, and database.